5.

 Loss from incorrect angle of attack

-15: Changing angle of attack of straight blade
+Change in angle of attack along length of straight blade

 (a) flow at foot of blades; (b) flow at mean diameter (in core of blade passage); (c) flow at tip of blade. i [°] angle of attack.